The Best Crime Series on Netflix

 Are you finding yourself in the mood for murder, most foul?
 Well, we have you covered with our list of the Best Crime Series on Netflix.
 From docuseries like The Keepers to updated classics like Sherlock, not to mention Netflix originals Mindhunter and Bloodline, as well as British series Luther, Happy Valley, and Wallander (there are a lot of British crime series on here), there should be something to tempt you below.

-Like with our list of the Best TV Dramas on Netflix, we will be rolling out more lists of TV subgenres on the streaming giant over the next several weeks, including the Best Sci-Fi, Best TV Comedies, and more.
+Like with our Best TV Dramas on Netflix, we have even more lists of TV subgenres on the streaming giant to share, including the Best Sci-Fi and Fantasy and Best TV Comedies, and more.
 So if you don’t see you favorites here, keep checking!
 And of course, for a full list of everything Netflix has to offer TV-wise that we recommend, you can head over to our master list of The Best TV Shows on Netflix.

 This list will continue to grow, but for now check out our list of crime-specific recommendations below, and let us know some of your other favorites in the comments: